wanderlust877/smart_oscp/Notes/SomeExtraShit/UidVsGid.md

 - The root user and group are usually given uid and gid 0.
 The IDs form 1-99 are also reserved for use by other system accounts.

 - What happens after 99 tends to vary by operating system.
-For example, some flavors of Unix reserve 100-499 for dynamic system allocation ( e.g. if a package you install needs a uid/gid) and begin allocating standard user accounts uid and gid numbers at 500.
+For example, some flavours of Unix reserve 100-499 for dynamic system allocation ( e.g. if a package you install needs a uid/gid) and begin allocating standard user accounts uid and gid numbers at 500.

 - Other systems, reserve 100-999 for dynamic system allocation and start standard user accounts from 1,000 and up.